Here are ten great reasons to become a Royal Voluntary Service volunteer:

 6. Career kudos

-If you’ve started looking for work or want to get back into it after a break, volunteering is a great way to show your commitment and get something worthwhile on your CV.
+If you’ve started looking for work, want to get back into employment after a career break or are a student wanting valuable experience for your CV, volunteering is a great way to show employers your commitment.
 Royal Voluntary Service is a large, established and well-known UK charity, which we hope will open doors for you as you develop your career.

 7. Learn new skills